On Fleeing Egypt and Studying Filmmaking in France

 If my life was going to be my own, I had to leave.

 When I first arrived in Paris, I didn't speak any French.
-I stayed with a friend from Palestine and my goal was to enrol in university to learn French.
-I applied to so many places and was rejected by all of them – Paris V, Créteil and the Sorbonne included.
+I stayed with a friend from Palestine, and my goal was to enroll at a university to learn French.
+I applied to so many places and was rejected by all of them—Paris V, Créteil, and the Sorbonne included.
 I guess it didn't really matter, as I didn't have enough money to pay for them, anyway.
-Finally though, I was accepted by a great university – it's quite leftist and open-minded and I'm very happy to be studying there.
-At first I started with a special French course for foreigners and later, I enrolled in a degree in film, which I'm still doing today.
+Finally, I was accepted by a great university—it's quite leftist and open-minded, and I'm very happy to be studying there.
+At first, I started with a special French course for foreigners, and later I enrolled in a degree in film, which I'm still doing today.

-My favourite class is on the history of politics and social issues in cinema.
-I especially love documentaries about politics and social development – we can learn so much about the world from them.
-So once we were asked to start making our own film, I was always going to make a doc.
+My favorite class is on the history of politics and social issues in cinema.
+I especially love documentaries about politics and social development—we can learn so much about the world from them.
+So once we were asked to start making our own film, I knew I was always going to make a doc.

 Watch: Young and Gay in Putin's Russia

 At the moment, the Egyptian government is planning to redevelop a site that once held 17 Nubian villages, to sell to investors.
 Returning to their land is an important issue for the Nubian community, and since my family is Nubian, it's an important issue for me, too.
 That's why I decided to make a documentary about Nubians living in Paris.

 I'm working on it with two friends from university.
 Tarek* wrote the script—he's Syrian, knows a lot about the subject, and has already made two films about the civil war in Syria.
 Adeline* from Lebanon is behind the camera.
 Together, I think we have all the skills we need to make our documentary—even on such a low budget.